Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 Sidenote: It's also possible to use $\hat{J}^*(x)$ itself to compute the optimal policy $u^*$ instead of solving for $u^*$ from HJB (although simply solving from HJB would be faster).
 For example: store a table of each $u(x)$ during value iteration (however, this won't work well for continuous state space); if you continue exploring all states even after convergence, then $u$ will be optimal for each $x$.

+Sidenote; all of these methods for approximating $J^*(x)$ are only feasible for rough approximations or low dimensions due to computational load.

+Sidenote: textbook on the math for solving for $J^*(x)$ analytically (which is only possible for a handful of systems): https://meyn.ece.ufl.edu/wp-content/uploads/sites/77/archive/spm_files/Courses/ECE555-2011/555media/PagesFrom515text.pdf

 ### Solving for $J^*(x)$ using Value Iteration with a Mesh & Interpolation

 This is basically discretizing the cost-to-go function as a set/mesh of points, with interpolation between points on the mesh.
 If you must calculate $\hat{J}^*(x)$ at some $x$ that isn't at a point on the mesh, then you use an interpolated $\hat{J}^*$ value: